Yothu/Yothu/README.md

 - 👀 I’m interested in programming, networking, science, astronomy, rock music and learning new languages.
 - 🌱 I’m currently learning coding at Microverse using Javascript,
-- 💞️ I’m looking to collaborate on ...
-Augmented Reality and Data Analysis.
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ... edsancho18@yahoo.es
+- 📫 How to reach me

 <!--
 **Yothu/Yothu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.